-The most common question basketball players ask me about the best shoes for ankle support is whether they should get a pair with a high top design or not.
+The most common question that basketball players ask me about the best shoes for ankle support is whether they should get a pair with a high top construction or not.
 Considering that you are likely going to wear an ankle brace for additional support, high top cut basketball shoes are not really required.
 A good quality ankle brace and the right level of shoe traction and stability are what I would be scrutinizing in this review.
 Ankle braces are not just to prevent injuries.
 They also increase stability and reduce pain that is potentially caused by an uneven basketball court surface.

 Low top and mid top cut shoes can have good ankle support if the outsole has solid base traction as most ankle twists and rolls will not likely be prevented by having a pair of high top basketball shoes.
 The support will come from the stability of the base which is derived from the quality of the outsole.
 In this article, I will be looking at good basketball shoes regardless whether they are designed as low, mid or high top.

 Wide Base Outsole

 We all love to execute fancy moves in the basketball court when opportunity presents itself.
 Crossovers here and there, spin moves to our strong side, and side steps are just a few of the moves that we all enjoy and can help us clear the space for us to get near to the basket.
 Sadly, unfortunate incidents can and do happen in a basketball game.
 You can accidentally twist your ankle at the most unexpected moment.
 Leaping to grab a rebound or jumping to take a shot also comes with associated risks.
 Stepping on someone’s shoes happens more frequent than you think.
 It has personally happened to me and I would confess that the recovery process was a painful and tedious one.